dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 final aMapOfIntToDouble = <int, double>{};
 {% endprettify %}

-Specifying types is handy if you initialize a list with contents of a subtype, but still want the list itself to be `List<BaseType>`:
+Specifying types is handy when you initialize a list with contents of a subtype, but still want the list to be `List<BaseType>`:

 {% prettify dart %}
 final aListOfBaseType = <BaseType>[SubType(), SubType()];